Carnegie Mellon University

 Attendance and holidays/special needs:

 No student may record, tape, or stream any classroom, lab, office hour, or other similar course-related activity without the express written consent of the course instructor, Prof. Koopman.
 Such permission is not normally given.
-If a student believes that he/she is disabled and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation.
+If a student believes that he/she and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation.

 No student may reproduce, distribute, post, or upload course materials.
 The course materials are copyrighted by the instructor and are not approved for redistribution (even if they are posted on a web site by the instructor).
 A specific instance of prohibited distribution is uploading course materials to Web-based course material repository services.